jas-atwal/catweb/README.md

 ## Build #2 - Docker Desktop Enterprise

-1. `$ ls` within the catweb directory (explain what the Dockerfile and docker-compose file do!)
+1. Open a terminal and `$ ls` within the `catweb` directory (explain what the Dockerfile and docker-compose file do!)

 2. Open the catweb diretory within VS Code, and show and explain the Dockerfile and how the app is built, you can also show the source code if you wish.